 A self-directed IRA is a type of retirement account where the account holder makes the investment decisions, specifically where to invest and how much.

-The biggest difference from a conventional IRA is in who makes the calls: with a SDIRA, you have much more control of your investment decisions.
+The biggest difference from a conventional IRA is in who makes the calls: with an SDIRA, you have much more control of your investment decisions.

 Along with this greater amount of control, a self-directed IRA also provides flexibility with your investments.
-You are not restricted to the most common of assets — such as stocks, bonds, mutual funds, and CDs.
+You are not restricted to the most common of assets.

 Your self-directed IRA enables you to also invest in the following (and more):